hitchc8ck/dcs/missions/campaigns/syria/op_beowulf/mission data/campaign briefing.md

 - **Palmyra and Durayhim Military Base:** Primary Syrian command and control centers overseeing air and ground operations.
 - **Early Warning Radar Installations:** Located at **Durayhim, Palmyra, and Sayqal** to provide air defense tracking and target acquisition.

+### **Air Assets**
+Syria is operating a mix of Soviet-era and modern aircraft from multiple airbases:
+- **Palmyra Airbase:** MiG-29, MiG-25, MiG-23, MiG-21, Su-24
+- **Jirah Airbase:** MiG-29, MiG-25, MiG-23, MiG-21, Su-24
+- **Tabqa Airbase:** Additional Su-24 strike aircraft

+Syrian pilots have been observed conducting aggressive flight maneuvers and intercepts along the border region, increasing the likelihood of direct engagements with NATO air forces.
+At present, the Syrian Air Force maintains control over its airspace, posing a significant threat to NATO operations.

 ### **Air Defense Assets**
 Syria has deployed a formidable array of surface-to-air missile systems, including:
 - **SA-2** (Sayqal, Air Defense Academy)